-Throat (oropharyngeal) cancer is the presence of cancer cells or tumor(s) in the throat.
-The throat is made of a number of structures, and throat cancer represents all of these cancers, including cancer of the:
+Throat cancer is also called oropharyngeal cancer.
+It's when cancer cells or tumor(s) form in the throat.
+The throat is made of a number of structures.
+Throat cancer represents cancers of the:

 Throat cancer is more common in men and in people aged 40 years and older.
-Other factors that may increase your chance of throat cancer include:
+Other things increase your chance of throat cancer:

 - Excessive alcohol consumption